GermanBread/Windows-Update/README.md

 ## Contributing

-Each commit must include one of the following emoji combinations:
+Each commit message must include one of the following emoji combinations:

 * 👁️👄👁️
 * 👉👈
 * 😱

+It is also forbidden to write commit messages that make sense.
+Examples:

+* "Changed title in README"
+* "removed redundant lines in script"
+* "fixed timer unit"

+Instead you should do this:

+* "👉👈 readme"
+* "😱 script is bloat"
+* "👁️👄👁️ fix timer"